 These Objects are set up, shipped and controlled entirely by Gainsight.
 They are system driven and cannot be customised or modified by Admins.
 In these objects, neither the schema nor the data is editable.
 Data cannot be uploaded or deleted from system objects.
-A good example for a System Object is Zendesk (support ticket data).
-Admins can view the system objects in Administration > Operations > Data Management.
+A good example for an System Object is Activity Timeline.
+Admins can view the system objects from Administration > Data Management.

 - Gainsight S3 Connector